fboucquez/symbol-bootstrap/README.md

 ### Network Presets:

--   [`mainnet`](presets/mainnet/network.yml): Used to created nodes connected to Symbol's Mainnet network.
+-   [`mainnet`](presets/mainnet/network.yml): Used to create nodes connected to Symbol's Mainnet network.
 The [nemesis block](presets/mainnet/seed/00000) is copied over.
--   [`testnet`](presets/testnet/network.yml): Used to created nodes connected to Symbol's Testnet network.
+-   [`testnet`](presets/testnet/network.yml): Used to create nodes connected to Symbol's Testnet network.
 The [nemesis block](presets/testnet/seed/00000) is copied over.
 -   [`bootstrap`](presets/bootstrap/network.yml): Used to create new private networks with dual currency configuration, network and harvest currencies.
 Nemesis block is generated.

 ### Assemblies: